Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Embedded Non-Markovian reservoir

 Importantly, $\Omega$ represents the strength of the depolarizing channels and allows tuning the non-Markovianity level.
 In particular, in the case of $\Omega=1$, the reservoir dynamics is fully Markovian because the auxiliary system, at each time step, will be prepared to a fully mixed state, having no memory of past reservoir states.
 On the other hand, as shown in Ref.~\cite{Rijavec2025}, it is expected that decreasing the $\Omega$ value corresponds to an increase of non-Markovianity, up to the maximum case for $\Omega = 0$, where the partial Swap is applied with auxiliary qubits in the state of the previous step leading to the maximum back-flow of memory in the system.
 In the supplementary material, we show a numerical verification of this behavior~\cite{Supp}.

-Turning now to QRC tasks, we examine how non-Markovianity influences the reservoir capabilities of chaotic time series forecasting, while the performance in other tasks is presented in Ref.~\cite{Supp}.
+Turning now to QRC tasks, we examine how non-Markovianity influences the reservoir capabilities of chaotic time series forecasting.
 Specifically, we focus on the widely studied Mackey-Glass (MG) series~\cite{Mackey1977}, where the target values satisfy the delayed differential equation: and we set $\tau = 17$ to ensure a chaotic regime~\cite{farmer1987predicting,jaeger2004harnessing}.
 During the training phase, we fed the system with the numerical solution of Eq.~\eqref{eq:MG}, solved with a time resolution of $t_r = 3$ (see Ref.~\cite{Ortn2015} for details), with input values rescaled to the interval $[0,1]$.
 The output coefficients are trained to perform a one-step-ahead prediction task, $\hat{y}_k = s_{k+1}$~\cite{Supp}, using measured observables that correspond to Pauli strings of length one ($\sigma_i^a$) and two ($\sigma^a_i \sigma^b_j$), where $a,b \in \{x,y,z\}$ and $1 \leq i,j \leq N$ with $i \neq j$.
 Finally, during the evaluation phase, the system evolved autonomously, using its previous output as the current input at each time step.

 In Fig.~\ref{Fig:Emb}, we present the reservoir predictions during the test phase for different values of $\Omega$.
 The results clearly indicate that the best forecast occurs in the non-Markovian regime with $\Omega = 0.5$, outperforming the fully Markovian one obtained for $\Omega=1$.
 Moreover, as expected, the degree of non-Markovianity in the updating rule must be tuned to achieve an advantage.
-Notably, when $\Omega = 0$, corresponding to the maximum amount of non-Markovianity, the reservoir's forecasting ability deteriorates.
+Notably, when $\Omega = 0$, corresponding to the maximum amount of non-Markovianity, the reservoir's forecasting ability deteriorates. \an{An explanation of this behavior can be obtained by evaluating the short-term memory task for the embedded model.
+From Fig.~\ref{fig:capacity_emb}, we observe that the Markovian case ($\Omega=1$) leads to a monotonic capacity decay, in agreement with our theoretical results.
+In contrast, the non-Markovian regimes ($\Omega=0$, $\Omega=0.5$) exhibit memory revivals.
+Notably, in the extreme non-Markovian limit ($\Omega=0$), although revivals are present, the reservoir displays only weak correlations with past inputs overall.
+This indicates that memory contributions become broadly distributed but individually small, which ultimately deteriorates performance in demanding tasks such as Mackey-Glass time-series prediction.}